nert-nlp/streusle/README.md

      * Added release preparation scripts under releaseutil/.
      * Fixed a very small bug in tquery.py affecting the display of sentence-final matches.
      * Manually corrected all tokens with the placeholder lexcat symbol `!!@` (introduced in v4.0) to have a real lexcat and, if appropriate, a supersense (issue #15).
+     * A number of revisions to SNACS (preposition/possessive supersense) annotations coordinated with updated guidelines ([5], specifically SNACS v2.4, <https://arxiv.org/abs/1704.02134v5>; this incorporates updates for SNACS v2.3 as well).
      * Minor corrections in the data and validation improvements.
      * Updated UD parses to the latest dev version (post-v2.5).
 Among other things, this improves lemmas for words with nonstandard spellings.
   - STREUSLE 4.1: 2018-07-02.
 Added subtypes to verbal MWEs (871 tokens) per PARSEME Shared Task 1.1 guidelines [14]; some MWE groupings revised in the process.